Types of Occupational Health Assessment

 Types of Occupational Health Assessments

-During the coronavirus pandemic our occupational health service is still operational and we have moved, temporarily, to paper based occupational health screening and telephone / video call based occupational health assessments.
-Visit our normal Coronavirus occupational Health Page...
+During the coronavirus pandemic our occupational health service is still operational.
+We can carry out Face to Face and paper based occupational health screening and telephone / video call based occupational health assessments.
+Call or contact us to book your Occupational Health Assessment now and find out which approach best fits your need.

 There are many types of assessment that fall into the remit of occupational health.
 The table below outlines the most common and how we can support you.